Elemino/depolitik/README.md

 # depolitik - A rails project currently in the works.
+Views will be built using React

 ## To check progress please go to elemshalit.github.io/depolitik.